John Craig has secured another term as mayor of Eastern Charlotte.

 “The voters of Eastern Charlotte have spoken tonight, and I feel humbled and honoured at the same time,” said Craig.

-The Courier has called the election for Craig with 1,422 votes and 42 per cent voter turnout.
+The Courier has called the election for Craig with 1,422 votes and a 42 per cent voter turnout.

 As Craig moves into his sixth term, he said he believes voters of his municipality understand how hard he works and how involved in the community he is.

 Eastern Charlotte has faced issues with water quality in Blacks and Beaver Harbour, as well as childcare and housing.
-The council is working with a engineering firm to determine a new source of water in the community, but the project has stalled with legal hurdles.
+The council is working with an engineering firm to determine a new source of water in the community, but the project has stalled with legal hurdles.

 “Every area of Eastern Charlotte is important and I will continue to ensure that as the mayor, every area will be treated equally and fairly,” said Craig.